Daimler's China venture aims to raise capacity 45% at Mercedes-Benz plants -document

 The venture is 51%-owned by BAIC Motor.
 The latter’s parent, BAIC Group, owns 5% of Daimler, which didn’t answer Reuters’ questions on the capacity upgrade project.

-Hong Kong-listed shares of BAIC Motor jumped more than 5% after Reuters reported the plan to upgrade plant capacity on Monday.

-Aside from BBAC, next year Daimler will start making electric Smart cars with China's Geely (GEELY.UL), which holds a 9.7% stake of Daimler, the companies said in 2019.
-It also has a truck venture with another BAIC Group unit, Beiqi Foton (600166.SS).
+Aside from BBAC, next year Daimler will start making electric Smart cars with China’s Geely, which holds a 9.7% stake of Daimler, the companies said in 2019.
+It also has a truck venture with another BAIC Group unit, Beiqi Foton .

 Chinese policymakers expect 20% of overall new vehicle sales will be battery electric, plug-in hybrid or hydrogen fuel-cell vehicles in 2025.